craftyprash/crafty.nix/README.md

 ## Setup

-1. Copy the secrets template:
+1. Copy the secrets template nix/secrets.nix.example to nix/secrets.nix:
 ```bash
 cp secrets.nix.example secrets.nix
 ```

-2. Edit `secrets.nix` with your actual secrets:
+2. Edit `secrets.nix` with your actual secret which is a GitHub token used to clone your dotfiles repository:
 ```nix
 {
   github_token = "ghp_your_actual_token_here";